Rectal Cancer

 • through the muscle layer of the rectum wall to the serosa (outermost layer) of the rectum wall or has spread through the serosa to the tissue that lines the organs in the abdomen (visceral peritoneum).
 Cancer has spread to seven or more nearby lymph nodes; or

 • through the serosa (outermost layer) of the rectum wall to nearby organs.
-Cancer has spread to one or more nearby lymph nodes or cancer cells have formed in tissue near the lymph nodes.
+Cancer has spread to one or more nearby lymph nodes, or cancer cells have formed in tissue near the lymph nodes.

 EnlargeStage IV rectal cancer; drawing shows other parts of the body where rectal cancer may spread, including the distant lymph nodes, lung, liver, abdominal wall, and prostate.
 An inset shows cancer cells spreading from the rectum, through the blood and lymph system, to another part of the body where metastatic cancer has formed.